 Latinos and Latinas in the United States are not a homogeneous group of people.
 We comprise twenty different cultures bound by a common language that, when spoken, sounds different to the ears of the listener.
-Our various cultures are bound by the pain of having to leave our homelands to come to a land where our dreams and hopes are oftentimes suppressed because of racial and cultural discrimination.
-Our cultures came, connected by a strong faith in God.
-God, in Jesus Christ, binds us all to believe that there is a promised land where people of all races, cultures and orientations will become one new humanity in Jesus Christ.
+Our various cultures are bound by the pain of leaving our homelands to come to a land where our dreams and hopes are often suppressed because of racial and cultural discrimination.
+Our cultures came connected by a strong faith in God.
+In Jesus Christ, God binds us all to believe that there is a promised land where people of all races, cultures, and orientations will become one new humanity in Jesus Christ.

 Latinx churches are very diverse and pluralistic.
 There are congregations whose membership represents more than twelve different Hispanic cultures.
-Some of these local churches are multicultural/multiracial with a variety of cultures, races and orientations represented in their membership.
+Some of these local churches are multicultural/multiracial, with various cultures, races, and orientations represented in their membership.
 The day of focus on new church starts for the Latinx population has passed.
 We are now in a time of nurturing the thriving Latinx local congregations that exist throughout the country while encouraging and supporting local congregations to become fully inclusive.

-In the United Church of Christ “We believe that each person is unique and valuable.
+In the United Church of Christ, “We believe that each person is unique and valuable.
 It is the will of God that every person belong to a family of faith where they have a strong sense of being valued and loved”.
-We can act out our faith and worship together more deeply by integrating practices and rituals that represent the rich history of all those who come together in faith.
+We can act out our faith and worship together more deeply by integrating practices and rituals representing the rich history of all those who come together in faith.